cheat-engine/cheat-engine/Cheat Engine 6/release/readme.txt

 Added syntax highlighting to lua
 The lua script has been moved from the comments window to it's own menu on top In the hexadecimal view when selecting 4 bytes and then pressing space will make you go there.
-Backspace returns
+Backspace returns Added the .cetrainer file extension so you can download very small files and have great trainers

 How to use: